FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 * Identifying Bayesian Mixture Models
   * Michael Betancourt
-  * The source of non-identifiability is symmetry and exchangability in both prior and conditional.
-  * Two ways of breaking the symmetry:
-    * Ordering of the mixture component
-    * non-exchangeable prior

 * Disentangling Disentanglement in Variational Autoencoders.
 ICML 2019
   * Emile Mathieu, Tom Rainforth, N. Siddharth, Yee Whye Teh